eponae/books-app/README.md

   - Sort and filter the list of forms displayed.
   - Allow different types of list display (grid, list).
   - Display forms count next to bookshelf names.
+  - Show long form or bookshelf titles on mouse hover thanks to a tooltip.
 - Handle forms that appear in more than one bookshelf.
 - Handle user information and display.
 - Add design system components : typography, pagination and loading.